veganhacktivists/animalsupportbot/knowledge/contributing_responses.md

    5. On the next screen, click "Create pull request".
    6. On the next screen, click "Create pull request" again.

 After this, a maintainer of this project will approve/reject the changes you made.
+Please be as descriptive as possible in the comments of your pull request to help speed up this process!

 ## Adding a new myth/response